 Cruising the Great Lakes aboard Le Bellot

 Cruise the five Great Lakes from Milwaukee to Toronto, visiting islands and towns rich in history and natural splendor.
 Delight in the Victorian character of Mackinac Island; visit Sault Ste.
 Marie, known to Native Americans as the “Gathering Place”; and witness the thunderous power of Niagara Falls.
-Optional extensions to Chicago and Toronto.
+Optional extensions to Milwaukee and Toronto.

 On the shores of Lake Michigan, the only Great Lake located entirely in the U.S., lies Wisconsin’s largest city, Milwaukee, best known for its famous breweries.
 Milwaukee also has a rich cultural history, as it was the meeting place for Menominee, Ojibwe and Potawatomi people long before the arrival of European settlers in the early 19th century.
 Le Bellot (R, D)